ibm-cloud-architecture/dba-gitops-catalog/README.md

-Once those operators are installed, the way operands will be added will depend on the different products to install and if they are shared between developer teams or not.
+Once those operators are installed, the way operands will be added will depend on the different products (capabilities) to install and if they are shared between developer teams or not.

-The installation of the Cloud Pak for Business Automation operator will also install dependent ones.

 Read this [important note](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/21.0.3?topic=deployment-capabilities-starter-deployments) on the relationship between capabilities and operators.

 Depending on the selected capabilities, the needed components of the foundation are installed.
 The final custom resource file combines capabilities and components from one or more capabilities.

-A deployment of the Cloud Pak custom resource also includes an instance of IBM Automation foundation and the IBM Cloud Pak foundational services.
-Depending on the capabilities that you select, the dependency operators create the service instances.

 ### Common Services